The Student Conduct Office annually offers leadership opportunities for both students and faculty/staff.

 See what some of our student justices have to say in our promotional video (2010).
 [Note: The Student Conduct Office was formerly named the Judicial Affairs Office.]

 Applications are solicited in the fall for the following academic year.
 The selection process takes place in April for the spring semester.
 Following are PDF links for the Student Justice Application, Faculty/Staff Justice Application, Nomination Form and/or Recommendation Form as needed.
 Completed applications and forms may be mailed to or dropped off at Student Conduct, Corey Union, Room 409-B. (Two completed recommendation forms are required for student applications.)
-The application deadline for fall 2016 semester is Wednesday, March 9, 2016 at 4 P.M..
+The application deadline for spring 2018 semester is Wednesday, March 7, 2018 at 4 P.M..